Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/raw-audio.md

     ```

 <a name="async_playback"></a>
-## Managing Asynchronous Playback
+## Manage asynchronous playback

 The asynchronous playback process uses the `BufferAvailable` event of the [Tizen.Multimedia.AudioPlayback](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.AudioPlayback.html) class to play the recorded audio.
 The event is raised for each recorded audio chunk.
 In the following example, the audio data is read from a stream.

-To start playing the recorded audio:
+To start playing the recorded audio, follow these steps:

 1. Add an event handler for the `BufferAvailable` event: